 If resources are scarce, what training or staff development efforts, if any, must be in place to increase the efficiency and effectiveness of your present personnel?
 How many sales representatives does HR need to hire in a particular territory?

-The capacity to identify where each employee fits into the larger firm may aid HR departments in aligning projects with business plans to ensure organizational sustainability, achieve corporate goals, maximize efficiency, and view data in context to make wiser decisions.
+The capacity to identify where each employee fits into the larger firm may aid HR departments in aligning projects with business plans and future business proposal to ensure organizational sustainability, achieve corporate goals, maximize efficiency, and view data in context to make wiser decisions.

 Track and measure performance